nohumanman/descenders-modkit/README.md

 This repository contains scripts, assets, and a server-controlled split timer to mod game [Descenders](https://store.steampowered.com/app/681280/Descenders/).

+## Wiki

+For installation details on using each feature, or for general problems & FAQs, go to the [Descenders Modding Wiki](https://github.com/nohumanman/descenders-modding/wiki)

 ## Installation

 - Download the latest [Descenders Modding Toolkit Release](https://github.com/nohumanman/descenders-split-timer/releases/tag/main-release)